CodebuffAI/codebuff/backend/knowledge.md

 - **Input**: A URL of the web page to scrape
 - **Output**: The content of the scraped web page

+## Debugging and Logging

+- Avoid adding logging statements directly to utility functions in the `common/` directory.
+- Prefer to add logging in the calling functions within the `backend/` directory.
+- When investigating issues, focus on adding temporary logging to the relevant backend functions rather than modifying shared utility functions.

 ## Error Handling and Quota Management

 ### Quota Exceeded Errors